Improved error estimates for the Davenport-Heilbronn theorems: Additional preliminaries on reducible rings and uniformity estimates

 \begin{proposition} For each squarefree integer $q$, the number of cubic rings $R$ with $q^2 \mid \Disc(R)$ and $0 < \pm \Disc(R) < X$ is $\ll 6^{\omega(q)} X/q^2$. \end{proposition} Here (and elsewhere), $\omega(q)$ is the number of prime divisors of $q$.

-For nonmaximal rings, the following stronger estimate can be proved in essentially the same way as \cite[Lemmas 2.7 and 3.3]{BBP} (see also \cite[Lemma 3.4]{TT_rc}): \begin{proposition} For each squarefree integer $q$, the number of cubic rings $R$ that are nonmaximal at $q$ and satisfy $0 < \pm \Disc(R) < X$ is $\ll 3^{\omega(q)} X/q^2$. \end{proposition}
+For nonmaximal rings, we have the following stronger estimate.
+The proof is identical to \cite[Lemma 2.7]{BBP}, using Lemma \ref{lemma_overrings} to include the reducible rings. \begin{proposition} For each squarefree integer $q$, the number of cubic rings $R$ that are nonmaximal at each prime divisor of $q$ and satisfy $0 < \pm \Disc(R) < X$ is $\ll 3^{\omega(q)} X/q^2$. \end{proposition}